 I paid Coffee Supreme a couple of visits when I was in Tokyo in July last year.
 As I’ve mentioned before, good decaf can be hard to come by in Japan, so when I saw that Coffee Supreme was actively promoting it, I decided to have a decaf flat white.
 My coffee was presented on a small, metal tray (a common feature for all of the coffee), the decaf going very well with the rich, creamy milk.
 I returned a few days later when I treated myself to a double espresso of the house-blend, served in an oversized cup.
 A full-bodied coffee, it was well-balanced and well-rounded, with an all-round mouthfeel.

-On my return last weekend, I’d planned to have filter, before the sign by the till caught my eye, quietly proclaiming “Pacific Island Coffee Week”.
+On my return in September this year, I’d planned to have filter, before the sign by the till caught my eye, quietly proclaiming “Pacific Island Coffee Week”.
 This offered a single-origin from Vanuatu, an island-nation about 1,000 miles east of Australia’s northern coast.
 Having never had coffee from Vanuatu (and not even knowing that it grew coffee until I saw the notice!)
 I had to try it, particularly since Coffee Supreme was down to its last bag.
 I went for a double espresso, and was rewarded with a gorgeous, rich, full-bodied coffee with a classic espresso profile.

 |Monday||08:00 – 19:00||Roaster||Coffee Supreme (espresso + filter)|

 |Wednesday||08:00 – 19:00||Food||Cake, Savouries|

 |Saturday||08:00 – 19:00||Wifi||Free (with code)|

 |Chain||International||Visits||15th, 21st July 2018, 14th September 2019|

 Liked this?
 Then take a look at the rest of Tokyo’s speciality coffee scene with the Coffee Spot Guide to Tokyo.